 There is no connection between similarly named hurricanes in history.
 Asking, “What time did Hurricane Bret make landfall?” won’t help you prepare for a dangerous storm this year.

 With any storm predicted to reach your region, you should be aware of the predicted landfall.
 Don’t make the mistake of waiting until the last minute to reach a safe area.
-This article will be updated as more details about 2023’s Bret become available.

 How Many People Died in Hurricane Bret?